Meimi: <Yuki's was eaten by her pet zombie zilla.>

 - While trekking through Dreamy Pi'illo Castle in Mario & Luigi: Dream Team, Mario runs into Luigi and simply nods at his younger brother before heading further into the area.
 Then he turns back around and remembers that Luigi is back in the real world sleeping, then freaks out before Dreamy Broque Monsieur tells him that this is actually Dreamy Luigi, the dream counterpart of the other Mario Bro.

-- Played for drama later in the game, when Toadstool and Starlow was told by the Mario Bros. that the princess they were trying to protect was an imposter and that the real one was already kidnapped, they both spoke in a relieved voice before becoming shock moments later.
+- Played for drama later in the game; When Toadsworth and Starlow were told by the Mario Bros. that the princess they were trying to protect was an impostor, and that the real one was already kidnapped, they both spoke in a relieved voice before becoming shocked moments later.